 ✈ Free WIFI isn’t widely available in Japan.
 For translation, directions, timetables and other information on the go personal WIFI is one of our essentials.
 We look at the options in our cheat sheet to staying connected in Japan.
 We use WIFI2Go from Australia (mention us for a discount) or airport collection in Japan.

-✈ You don’t need it if you are only visiting Kyoto but if you’re travelling distance by train the JR Passes can be a bargain.
+✈ You don’t need it if you are only visiting Tokyo but if you’re travelling distance by train the JR Passes can be a bargain.
 See if they suit your trip and check prices with our preferred supplier.

 Interested?
 Save it to Pinterest